allan-tulane/fa-23-recitation-07-zdupre18/recitation-07.md

 .
 **4** What is the worst case number of times we need to call `reachable` to determine if a graph is connected?

+the worst case would be O(n) because n is the number of nodes in the graph.
+Seeing that the worst case scenarioe for the number of connected components would be the graph fully connected. with having no edges with pairs of nodes makes each node its entity.

 **put answer in answers.md**

 .